Draw-Memory/Draw-Memory/README.md

 ← `src/pages`: The handlebars files that make up the site user interface.
 The API in `server.js` sends data to these templates to include in the HTML.

 ← `src/pages/index.hbs`: The site homepage presents a form when the user first visits.
 When the visitor submits a preference through the form, the app calls the `POST` endpoint `/`, passing the user selection.
-The `server.js` endpoint updates the database and returns the user choices submitted so far, which the page presents in a chart (using [Chart.js](https://www.chartjs.org/docs/)–you can see the code in the page `head`).
+The `server.js` endpoint updates the database and returns the user memories submitted so far, which the page presents in a chart (using [Chart.js](https://www.chartjs.org/docs/)–you can see the code in the page `head`).

 ← `src/pages/admin.hbs`: The admin page presents a table displaying the log of most recent picks.
 You can clear the list by setting up your admin key (see `TODO.md`).
 If the user attempts to clear the list without a valid key, the page will present the log again.